Proclaiming the Gospel with our finances

 Do you have questions about the donation of non-cash items, such as stocks and mutual funds, or have issues related to contributions, event registration transactions and annual contribution statements?

-With this method you can make one time or recurring donations by using a credit card or bank account.
+With this method you can make a one time or recurring donation by using a credit card or bank account.
 No fees are accessed when you use your bank account.
 This is a simple and secure way to give.

 Cash + Checks

 By contributing via check, you authorize the church to use information from your check to process your payment electronically.
-These checks may be dropped off in the offering boxes at the exits of the Worship Center or mailed to: C/Life Orlando 12201 W. Colonial Dr. Winter Garden, FL 34787
+These checks may be dropped off in the offering boxes at the exits of the Worship Center or mailed to

 Why We Give